 Students are limited to course enrollment equal to one credit per week of session.
-The eight week general session allows for 9 credits over the session period.
+The eight-week general session allows for nine credits over the session period.

 In addition to the session credit limit, undergraduate students can enroll in a maximum of twelve credits across the summer term.

 The enrollment system won’t let you enroll for credits outside the maximum or minimum allowed.

 - Decide which classes fit your academic plan and still fall within your credit limit.
 Use the Course Search & Enroll - Save a Course for Later Enrollment option in Course Search & Enroll to take a class out of your cart and bookmark it for enrollment in a later term.

 - If you have enrolled in classes that allow you to choose how many credits you earn (Course Search & Enroll - Enrolling/Editing Variable Credit), you may be able to change those credits to fit within your maximum

 - Use the Course Search & Enroll - Swapping a Class feature to enroll in one class while dropping another.
 Swap won’t drop the other class until you have successfully enrolled in the new one.

 - Contact your academic dean’s office if you want to request an exception to the maximum or minimum credit limit.
 Tuition is assessed according to your enrolled credits, among other factors.
 Your tuition rate may change if you enroll in credits above the maximum limit.